progenetix/progenetix.github.io-legacy/pages/_schemas/progenetix/+generated__Publication.md

 * type: string

 Id of article in PMC, if there.
-TODO: into external_references?
+TODO: into `external_references`?